About the Winston Center

 - Provides unique opportunities for continued dialogue with speakers who have a proven ethical background and penchant for leadership in their respective fields.

-Programming – A robust set of live programs allows The Winston Center to put the Boston College community in touch with prominent speakers in the areas of leadership and ethics.
+Speaker Series – A robust set of live programs allows The Winston Center to put the Boston College community in touch with prominent speakers in the areas of leadership and ethics.

 Student Leadership and Development Opportunities – Housed under the umbrella of the Winston Center, the Jenks Leadership Program is the preeminent student development program at Boston College.
 With foundations rooted in servant leadership, the program focuses on the development of well-rounded students to aid in the creation of a vibrant community at Boston College.
 Jenks strives to promote growth of its student participants while delivering important service throughout the duration of the program.